alfanugraha/student-performance/README.md

 ## Project Structure

 - `data/`: Contains the dataset files.
-- `notebooks/`: Jupyter notebooks used for data exploration and analysis.
+- `notebook/`: Jupyter notebooks used for data exploration and analysis.
 - `scripts/`: Python scripts for data processing, model training, and evaluation.
 - `README.md`: Project documentation.
 - `requirements.txt`: List of Python dependencies required for the project.
-- `results/`: Contains the output results, including model performance metrics and visualizations.
-- `models/`: Saved machine learning models.

-## Getting Started
+## Reproducibility

 ### System Requirements